-Several themes from my dissertation research can be found in my article, "Protestant Unity and Anti-Catholicism: the Irenicism and Philo-Semitism of John Dury in Context," published in the April 2017 issue of the Journal of British Studies.
-More broadly, I have presented research on Rabbi Menasseh ben Israel of Amsterdam, and published work on Protestant attitudes toward Judaism and Islam in the early modern period.
-In spring 2018, I will be teaching a JHU undergraduate course on persecution and toleration in early modern Europe.
+Themes from my dissertation can be found in my article, "Protestant Unity and Anti-Catholicism: the Irenicism and Philo-Semitism of John Dury in Context," published in the April 2017 issue of the Journal of British Studies.
+I am also the co-author of a chapter in The Oxford Handbook of the Protestant Reformations (2016) on “Protestantism and non-Christian Religions.”
+At Hopkins, I taught an undergraduate course on “Persecution and Toleration in early modern Europe” in spring 2018.

 Thesis Title: "Religious Toleration and Protestant Expansion in Revolutionary England, 1642-1658"

 Main Advisor: Professor Marshall